Information processing (psychology): Cognitive development theory

-Another approach to viewing the ways in which information is processed in humans was suggested by Jean Piaget in what is called the Piaget's Cognitive Development Theory (Presnell, 1999).
+Another approach to viewing the ways in which information is processed in humans was suggested by Jean Piaget in what is called the Piaget's Cognitive Development Theory.
 Piaget developed his model based on development and growth.
 He identified four different stages between different age brackets characterized by the type of information and by a distinctive thought process.
 The four stages are: the sensorimotor (from birth to 2 years), preoperational (2–6 years), concrete operational (6–11 years), and formal operational periods (11 years and older).
 During the sensorimotor stage, newborns and toddlers rely on their senses for information processing to which they respond with reflexes.
 In the preoperational stage, children learn through imitation and remain unable to take other people's point of view.
 The concrete operational stage is characterized by the developing ability to use logic and to consider multiple factors to solve a problem.
 The last stage is the formal operational, in which preadolescents and adolescents begin to understand abstract concepts and to develop the ability to create arguments and counter arguments.

 Furthermore, adolescence is characterized by a series of changes in the biological, cognitive, and social realms.
-In the cognitive area, it is worth noting that the brain's prefrontal cortex as well as the limbic system undergoes important changes.
+In the cognitive area, the brain's prefrontal cortex as well as the limbic system undergoes important changes.
 The prefrontal cortex is the part of the brain that is active when engaged in complicated cognitive activities such as planning, generating goals and strategies, intuitive decision-making, and metacognition (thinking about thinking).
-This is consistent with Piaget's last stage of formal operations (McLeod, 2010).
+This is consistent with Piaget's last stage of formal operations.
 The prefrontal cortex becomes complete between adolescence and early adulthood.
 The limbic system is the part of the brain that modulates reward sensitivity based on changes in the levels of neurotransmitters (e.g., dopamine) and emotions.

 In short, cognitive abilities vary according to our development and stages in life.
 It is at the adult stage that we are better able to be better planners, process and comprehend abstract concepts, and evaluate risks and benefits more aptly than an adolescent or child would be able to.

 In computing, information processing broadly refers to the use of algorithms to transform data—the defining activity of computers; indeed, a broad computing professional organization is known as the International Federation for Information Processing (IFIP).
 It is essentially synonymous with the terms data processing or computation, although with a more general connotation.